markquinn12/readAndOuputJsonWithNode/README.md

 # readAndOuputJsonWithNode
-Node utility that reads JSON that represents DB table data and converts the JSON into a particular dataset format
+A node utility that reads JSON that represents DB table data and converts that JSON into a particular dataset format

 ####Pre-requisites
 You will need to install Node to run the utility.
 I use chocolatey where available: